liamphmurphy/HappyBot/README.md

+<h1> Features </h1>
+- 100% command line interface.
+- Create commands, commands with timers, quotes, and more.
+- Lightweight: it is rare the bot will exceed over 15 MB of ram, and CPU % is negligible.
+- Edit many of these values in a database.

 <h1> A word of warning </h1>
 On twitch, most bots do not have special privileges in regards to rules on the website.
 If you setup your bot using this software in such a way that is against TOS and/or gets your accounts banned, me or any of the other contributors are not responsible.
 The bot serves a specific purpose, and it is up to the user on how to configure it.